A poem 2

 to look through the discs or paintings

-and to explore until
+and to explore until I quench my curiosity

 and calm down